cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 Note the last entry *QC8 Data-Taking* implies all CTP7's in shelf01, the AMC13 in shelf01, *and* the uFEDKit.

+Before trying to modify the above schedules you'll need to first create an account using the form [here](https://www.supersaas.com/accounts/new) (assuming you do not already have one).
 When scheduling you need to provide an estimate for:

 - Your name
 - Your email